NorthboundTrain/jqg/docs/jqg-filters.md

 ### `$FILTER_JSON`

 This is the piece of the JQG filter that will search through the input JSON for the string or regex requested.
-To simply flatten the JSON without filtering it, use the regex '`.`' (this is also the default regex if none is given).
-When the regex is simply '`.`', the **`$FILTER_JSON`** shell variable is set to the same thing ('`.`').
-If the regex is anything else, though, then **`$FILTER_JSON`** is set to the string "filter_json", which will call a locally-defined JQ function of the same name.
+To simply flatten the JSON without filtering it, use the string '`.`' as the search criteria (this is also the default search criteria used if none is given).
+With that as the search criteria, the **`$FILTER_JSON`** shell variable is set to the JQ Identity filter ('`.`'), which simply returns the input unchanged.
+If the search criteria is anything else, though, then **`$FILTER_JSON`** is set to the string "`filter_json`", which will call a locally-defined JQ function of the same name.
 This function is described below.

 References:
 [DefiningFunctions](https://stedolan.github.io/jq/manual/#DefiningFunctions),